Field training exercise: In basic training

+Most nation's armed forces implement field training exercises into their basic military training courses.
+The purpose of this is to give soon-to-be soldiers a taste of battle before they leave basic training, and can act as a medium to perform summative and formative assessments.
+This also allows instructors to look for mistakes and correct them before their recruits graduate their course and potentially go to battle.

+U.S. military examples

-All branches of the United States Armed Forces implement field training exercises into their basic military training courses for enlistees and officers.
+All branches of the United States Armed Forces utilise field training exercises in their basic training courses for enlistees and officers.
 In the Army and often in other branches, the last few days of basic training are used to conduct a field training exercise where recruits can practice the skills they have learned over the past several weeks of training.
-The purpose of this is to give soon-to-be soldiers a taste of battle before they leave basic training.
-This also allows instructors to look for mistakes and correct them before their recruits become active duty and potentially go to battle.

-U.S. military examples